-Pamela Lyons is the Director of Operations in the Mighty6 District Office.
+Pamela Lyons-Johnson is the Director of Operations in the Mighty6 District Office.
 In her role, she "keeps the trains running on time."
 Appointed by Commissioner Khadijah in January 2021, Lyons ensures the smooth functioning of the day-to-day operations of the Office and also serves as the chief of scheduling and management of the Commissioner’s calendar.
 In addition, she also provides operational support to the Commissioner and serves as a District 6 Office liaison to constituents.
 An educator by trade, Lyons' career reflects 20 years experience in instruction and student support.
 She taught in the Cobb County Schools system and at her alma mater, Benjamin Mays High in the Atlanta Public Schools system.
 She earned a Master of Arts Degree at Cambridge College in Augusta, Ga., and a Bachelor of Science Degree in Family and Consumer Sciences Education at Fort Valley State University in Fort Valley, Ga.
-Lyons is a proud grandmother and has two adult sons.
+Lyons is married and a proud grandmother and mother of two adult sons.

 Serving as the Mighty6 District’s “director of first impressions,” Loretta Lewis is the executive assistant to the commissioner.
 Appointed in January 2021 by Commissioner Khadijah, Lewis provides constituent services; office management; and handles special operations including advance, transportation and executive-protection services.
 Lewis retired from the U.S. Army after 13 years of service and holds a Bachelor of Science Degree in early childhood education from USC Coastal Carolina College, (now Coastal Carolina University) in Conway, S.C.
 Previously, she spent time in the classroom as an elementary school teacher in Conway and also taught life skills to challenged adults through the DeKalb County Community Services Board.